 To do so, Second Sight Cinema is hosting the You Must Remember this… A Kiss is Just a Kiss… Blogathon.
-Here, each participant will write about a kiss in cinema’s history, and that will be our way to celebrate our love for film.
+Here, each participant will write about a particular kiss in cinema history, and that will be our way to celebrate our love of films.
 What an original idea!

-I’ve decided to go with my personal favourite, which is the “very long kiss” between Cary Grant and Ingrid Bergman is Notorious (Alfred Hitchcock, 1946).
-One of the most beautiful kisses ever:
+I’ve decided to go with my personal favourite, which is the “very long kiss” between Cary Grant and Ingrid Bergman in Notorious (Alfred Hitchcock, 1946).
+It is one of the most beautiful kisses ever:

 What’s funny about this film is that the French title is “Les Enchaînés” that means “the chained ones”.
-I think this scene perfectly illustrate this title.
-Indeed, there is always a connection between the two, even if they aren’t kissing each others lips.
+I think this scene reflects this title perfectly.
+Indeed, there is always a connection between the two, even if they aren’t kissing each other’s lips.
 Cary is going to the phone and Ingrid follows him, putting her head on his shoulder.
 Cary speaks to the phone and Ingrid holds his neck, etc.

 This kiss, of course, defies the Hays Code.
-According to the rule, an on-screen couple couldn’t kiss during more than three seconds.
+According to the rule, an on-screen couple couldn’t kiss for more than three seconds.
 Hitchcock respected the rules, only the time between each kiss isn’t very long.
 So, it gives us the impression that it’s a very long kiss.
-How brilliant of him! 😉 He also did something similar with the firework kiss in To Catch a Thief.
+How clever of him! 😉 He also did something similar with the firework kiss in To Catch a Thief.

 According to IMDB, there was a lot of improvisation in this scene.
 The dialogues weren’t previously scripted.
 Hitchcock just said to his actor to talk to each other like lovers would.
-This comes out to be a very natural talk.
-Maybe more convincing that if it would have been scripted.
+This gave place to a very natural discussion, maybe more convincing than if it would have been scripted.
 They understood Hitchcock’s request.
 “This is a very strange love affair” was perfectly chosen by Ingrid Bergman.
-It reflects quite well the relation between her character and Cary Grant’s one.
+It reflects quite well the relationship her character has with Cary Grant’s character.